Skip to main content

 Next, you can set the rules for the number of questions to select from each category.

-3. Set the number of questions per category.
+Then, set the number of questions per category.

-You will then find an overview of the available questions per category, and you can enter the number of questions to be picked at random from each of those.
+You will find an overview of the available questions per category, and you can enter the number of questions to be picked at random from each of those.

-You can also choose to use a number of questions without categories for your Exam.
+You can also choose to use a number of questions without categories for your exam.

 4. Choose the order of the questions